DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-2.md

 Sharing information between organisations is disrupted if the systems holding the information aren’t connected- posing a safeguarding risk.
 Interoperability is needed to ensure systems within local authorities can join-up to enable the smooth flow of information.
 It also means local authorities can integrate their systems with applications from a range of suppliers to best meet their service needs.

-##What it means
+##Benefits of interoperability

 Interoperability allows the exchange and sharing of information between different systems.

 These systems need to be joined up and allow communication across regions and organisations.
 They should be able to provide the quick and efficient sharing of children and family data.
 Case management systems should also allow for third party apps to be integrated.

 Applications, data and processes must work together to make the right information available to the right user at the right time..
 The systems underpinning this must also be affordable and sustainable.

-##What open application programming interfaces (APIs) can achieve?
+##Use open application programming interfaces (APIs)

-Making application functionality easily available – important functionality and information held in one system or department is readily available to another without significant and expensive development effort. choosing the best system for the job – having key functionality available through an API ensures organisations can integrate systems and deliver the best systems to suit their needs.
+Making application functionality easily available – important functionality and information held in one system or department is readily available to another without significant and expensive development effort.

+Choosing the best system for the job – having key functionality available through an API ensures organisations can integrate systems and deliver the best systems to suit their needs.
 Some organisations may already have systems providing ‘end to end’ functionality that do not require additional integration work.
 This is an acceptable approach, however it limits an organisation’s options and flexibility moving forward.
 Ensuring systems have open API’s means you have flexibility and control, both technically and commercially. promoting and accelerating innovation – sharing data within different systems helps to promote and support innovation.
 With appropriate controls in place, it’s easier for care workers to use this information to improve child safety.
 It also allows for the creation of add-on products and services that do not need to be built by the vendor of the primary system.
 This can often be done quicker and at lower cost.

 ##Guidance